bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

     content:
       -
         type: text
+        text: "\_"
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: "Emphasis was placed on increasing Indigenous participation in the labour market and the economic growth of the natural resources sector.\_Peck and Tickell (2002) claim this type of “roll-out neoliberalism” state policy uses the market as an intervention to ensure “job readiness” and mobilization of marginalized groups to act upon these employment opportunities (p.
-392). \_In recent government actions, Bill C-69 replaced the responsible resource development initiative in an attempt to revamp environmental planning and change how resource extraction projects are decided (GOC 2019)."
+        text: "There was a strong push by government to increase Indigenous labour market participation rates and grow the natural resources economy.\_ Nation-state roll-out neoliberalism policy emphasizes use of the market as an intervention to ensure “job readiness” and mobilization of marginalized groups to fill these employment opportunities (Peck & Tickell 2002, p.
+392). \_More recently, Bill C-69 \_revamped environmental planning to change how resource extraction projects are assessed in Canada (GOC 2019)."
       -
         type: text
         marks: